 This year I thought I would make a felt Christmas tree for my grandchildren.
 I wanted to use my Cricut to make this one, however.
 I thought it would make the project even easier and I love cutting felt with a Cricut.
 You can use either the Cricut Explore or the Cricut Maker for this project but I think the Maker does a much better job with felt.
 Y’all enjoy and make a toddler Christmas tree for your kids this holiday season.

-Supplies to Make a Felt Christmas Tree:
+How to Make a Felt Christmas Tree for Toddlers

 - Green Felt (try buying from the fabric section since you will need two pieces that are 12×24)